MPdeM/imaging_diagnosis/README.md

 The obtain the dateset with covid-19 images I cloned the repository and dowloaded the metadata.csv and /images/ folder into a folder /covid-chest-xray/ in my goggle drive '/content/drive/My Drive/covid-chest-xray/'
 To obtain the dataset for the normal x-rays I dowloaded the rsna pneumonia dataset and dowloaded the data into a folder '/pneumonia-chest-xray/' in my goggle drive.

-Those two those datasets were then combined into a directory with covid x-rays ['/data/covid'](data/covid) and non-covid x-rays ['/data/normal'](data/normal)
+Those two datasets were used to build a new dataset with covid x-rays ['/data/covid'](data/covid) and non-covid x-rays ['/data/normal'](data/normal).
+All the programming was in Google CoLab.

 ## Inspect the Metadata of the Covid-19 dataset
 The [metadata](metadata.csv) from the Covid dataset has interesting information about the images like findings (COVID, SARS, MERS, PNEuMONIA among others) sex, age, survival, or views.
 The set I am intereste is the Posteroanterior view (PA) and findinds : Covid-19.

 ## PROCESSING
+Basic steps:
  - 1 Build a normal ['/data/normal'](data/normal) and covid-19 xray['/data/covid'](data/covid) datasets
  - 2 Preprocess data by changing color and reshaping to (224,224) , default input size for the model
- - 3 Normalizing for deep learning and perform one-hot
+ - 3 Normalizing for deep learning and perform one-hot encodidng
  - 4 Build the train and the test sets